-For tenure lineall faculty, a minimum of six letters from persons outside Indiana University is recommended required for evaluation of each candidate.
+For all faculty, a minimum of six letters is required for evaluation of each candidate.
 The IUPUI Chief Academic Officer's Guidelines for Preparing and Reviewing Promotion and Tenure Dossier provide specific criteria and guidelines for selecting and soliciting external reviewers for faculty at different ranks and types of appointments, including the type of input allowed by candidates in the selection of reviewers.
 These guidelines must be followed carefully by the department chair, especially with respect to ensuring the existence of an "arms length" relationship between the reviewer and the candidate.
-Chairs will need to provide justification for the selection of external reviewers who are not affiliated with a peer (or higher) institution.None should ordinarily come from the candidate's-Ph.D. granting institution.
+Chairs will need to provide justification for the selection of external reviewers who are not affiliated with a peer (or higher) institution.